 - messaging around the importance of sustainability in fashion

-The Most Sustainable Luxury Designers
+The Most Sustainable Luxury Fashion Designers

-One of the luxury designer groups pushing itself to the forefront of sustainable fashion developments is the Kering Group.
+One of the luxury fashion designer groups pushing itself to the forefront of sustainable fashion developments is the Kering Group.
 Not only is the Kering Group outlining and meeting its own sustainability goals, but the group has developed a system for other fashion companies to follow as well.
 The EP&L (Environmental Profit & Loss) is a tool that companies can use to examine the effects of their product along the entirety of the product’s lifespan.
 Kering has made the EP&L analysis available to any brand or consumer who wants to learn more.

 The Kering Group – Sustainable Luxury Designers

-Stella McCartney – A Sustainabile Luxury Forerunner
+Stella McCartney – A Sustainable Luxury Fashion Forerunner

 The Stella McCartney brand is committed to exploring, celebrating, and facilitating the symbiotic relationship of humans, animals, and nature.
-Careful to craft environmentally sound and long lasting pieces, the Stella McCartney brands lives by the ideal, “luxury does not mean landfill – it means forever.”
+Careful to craft environmentally sound and long lasting pieces, the Stella McCartney brand lives by the ideal, “luxury does not mean landfill – it means forever.”

 Burberry – A Big Brand with Big Initiative